ibm-cloud-docs/assistant/deploy-phone.md

 When your customer makes a phone call through a Session Initiation Protocol (SIP) trunk that you configure, the phone integration answers.
 The integration converts output from your dialog from text to voice by using the {{site.data.keyword.texttospeechfull}} service.
 The audio is sent to the telephone network through the SIP trunk.
 When the customer replies, voice is converted to text by using the {{site.data.keyword.speechtotextfull}} service.

 This feature is available only to Plus or Enterprise plan users.
 Note that {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} charges are included in the cost of a [monthly active user](/docs/assistant?topic=assistant-services-information#services-information-user-based-plans) (MAU).

+Depending on the architecture of your existing telephony infrastructure, there are multiple ways you might integrate it with Watson Assistant.
+For more information about common integration patterns, read the blog post [Hey Watson, can I have your number?](https://medium.com/ibm-watson/hey-watson-can-i-have-your-number-7de8fc7621ed) on Medium.
+{: tip}

 ## Set up the integration
 {: #deploy-phone-setup}